 Now we know that this was indeed Apple's strategy.
 The iPhone 7 Plus will come with a bundled pair of lightning earbuds, as well as a Lighting to 3.5mm adapter in the box.
 But the real push for iPhone 7 Plus owners will be wireless audio, especially with the announcement of Apple's AirPod wireless earbuds.

 The other big iPhone 7 Plus rumour was the possibility of a second wide-angle camera, much like the LG G5, to improve its photographic chops.
 That's exactly what Apple delivered, although its approach was slightly different to LG's, with one wide-angle lens and one telephoto lens, which seamlessly work together to allow users to zoom in on a subject.

-More impressive is the proposed software update coming later this year that will use the dual cameras to separate the subject from the background in a portrait shot, and then create an impressive bokeh blur effect artificially to make more striking photos.
+More impressive is the software update that uses the dual cameras to separate the subject from the background in a portrait shot, and then create an impressive bokeh blur effect artificially to make more striking photos.

 The other big improvement for the iPhone 7 Plus is a new water resistant IP67 body.
 While it's not going to let you take your iPhone swimming, it should definitely help the phone survive an accidental encounter with water.

 iPhone 7 Plus: Review

 Apple’s iPhone 7 Plus solved the long-standing battery life issues that have plagued iPhones for years, as well as delivering top notch performance, as we found when we reviewed it.

 "The combination of that battery sipping A10 Fusion processor and an even larger battery pushes the iPhone 7 Plus into the upper echelon of phone battery usage.
 The end result is a phone that’s really very powerful indeed for day to day use, even with more processor heavy tasks such as high intensity mobile gaming."